Privacy Notices - Paediatric therapies Privacy Notice

 Article 6 of GDPR:

-Public task: the processing is necessary for the local authority to perform a task in the public interest or for official functions, and the task or function has a clear basis in law in terms of Health and Social Care Provision.
+Public task: the processing is necessary for the local authority to perform a task in the public interest or for official functions.
+The task or function has a clear basis in law in terms of Health and Social Care Provision.

 For those early help services where the above does not apply: